NotSoOld/OpenGPSS/manuals/Manual.md

 	If you will take a look at listing, you'll see three numbers at the left of each line (where there's no number it means that this number equals zero).
 First is line index, second - how much xacts are currently on this line (for example, blocked before facility), third - how much times this line was executed (how many xacts passed this line).

 - Variable values

-	There is nothing surprising - just all variables are printed with their current values.

 - Listing of facilities